aws-controllers-k8s/eks-controller/README.md

 behavior of the controller.
 The following annotations are supported:

 - **Nodegroup**
-    - `eks.service.k8s.aws/desired-size-managed-by`: used to control whether the controller should manage the desiredSize of the Nodegroup `spec.ScalingConfig.DesiredSize`.
+    - `eks.services.k8s.aws/desired-size-managed-by`: used to control whether the controller should manage the desiredSize of the Nodegroup `spec.ScalingConfig.DesiredSize`.
       It supports the following values:
-        - `ack-eks-controller`: If set the controller will be responsible for managing the desired size of the nodegroup.
+        - `ack-eks-controller`: If set, the controller will be responsible for managing the desired size of the nodegroup.
-        - `external-autoscaler`: If set will ignore any changes to the `spec.ScalingConfig.DesiredSize` and will not manage the desired size of the nodegroup.
+        - `external-autoscaler`: If set, will ignore any changes to the `spec.ScalingConfig.DesiredSize` and will not manage the desired size of the nodegroup.